Archive

 The event will take place at 13:00 on Sunday, October 24, 2010 in the Computer Laboratory of the Department of Economics, University of Macedonia.

-It was a very interesting experience for me to participate in the mission of the Department of Informatics and Communications of the T.E.I. of Serres in Thessaloniki, where the Department took part in the Infosystem 2010 exhibition.
+It was a very interesting experience for me to participate in the mission of the Department of Informatics and Communications of the T.E.I. of Central Macedonia in Thessaloniki, where the Department took part in the Infosystem 2010 exhibition.

 Below there are some basic processing functions of strings in C. The implementations are approached with the pointers of C, thus creating faster and more compact code.